WOLZ: History

 In the 1980s, it was acquired by the Heritage Broadcasting Company.
 It became a commercial station with an oldies format.
 The call letters WOLZ were chosen to represent the word oldies.
 Heritage applied to the Federal Communications Commission (FCC) to boost the power to 100,000 watts.
 That would allow WOLZ to be heard around much of Southwest Florida, including Fort Myers and Marco Island.
 In the 2000s, as the station shifted from oldies to classic hits, the branding avoided the word "oldies."
-The moniker was "95.3 OLZ."
+In 2016, the station rebranded from "95.3 The River" to "95.3 OLZ."
 The playlist deleted early 1960s music, concentrating on the 70s and early 80s.

 On May 28, 2021, WOLZ rebranded from "95.3 OLZ" to "95.3 The Beach."
 The playlist shifted to more 80s music with some 70s and 90s titles.